Shoulder Injuries in Sports

 If non-surgical approaches aren’t effective, surgery may be necessary.
 Some of the most common procedures include:

-• Rotator cuff repair: The surgeon reattaches torn tendons to the bone.
+• Rotator cuff repair: The orthopaedic surgeon reattaches torn tendons to the bone.

 • Labrum repair: Cartilage tears, such as SLAP tears, are repaired to restore stability.